danielagutperl/Walkabout/README.md

     })
 }
 ```
 By spreading the data object return from the API request with data from our own database we were able to return a single JSON object with all the data to the front end.
-By having all requests to the Triposo API made from the back end, the front end would only have to make a single request to the back end
+By having all requests to the Triposo API made from the back end, the front end would only have to make a single request to the back end rather than two separate requests to Triposo's and our own API.
-By having the front end make a single request to the back end

 ## Challenges